82nd Annual Golden Globes®

 walt disney television/christophe d’yvoire-sygma/kurita kaku-gamma rapho/via getty images

 When his book came out, Kurosawa was considered the greatest living Japanese director.
 The influential master and unrivaled Mt Fuji of cinema.
-Kagemusha had won the Golden Palm at the 1980 Cannes Film Festival and was nominated for the Golden Globe.
+Kagemusha had won the Palme d’Or at the 1980 Cannes Film Festival and was nominated for the Golden Globe.
 Many of his previous films, Throne of Blood, High and Low, The Hidden Fortress, Yojimbo, are enduring classics, with dazzling groundbreaking narrative technique in flagrant contrast with the mainstream cinema of his country at the time.
 As he had said in an interview, “Japanese films all tend to be assari shiteiru (light and with no distinctive flavor) just like Ochazuke (a traditional comfort food made of green tea over rice) but I think we ought to have richer food, richer films.”
-Something he strove for all his career.
+That’s something he strove for all his career.

 “I have come this far in writing something resembling an autobiography,” he concludes, wistfully, “but I doubt that I have managed to achieve real honesty about myself in its pages.
 I suspect that I have left out my uglier traits and beautified the rest.
 Rashomon became the gateway for my entry into the international film world, yet, as an autobiographer, it is impossible for me to pass through the Rashomon gate and on to the rest of my life.
 Perhaps someday I will be able to do so.”